 - Other blood vessel diseases of the neck and leg

 - Severe heart disease (such as heart failure, poorly controlled angina, or severe coronary artery disease)

-- Smoking, alcohol or drug abuse, or other lifestyle habits that can damage the new organ
+- Smoking, alcohol or illegal drug use, or other lifestyle habits that can damage the new organ

 Pancreas transplant is also not recommended if the person will not be able to keep up with the many follow-up visits, tests, and medicines needed to keep the transplanted organ healthy.

 Risks of anesthesia and surgery in general include:

 - Breathing problems

 - Clotting (thrombosis) of the arteries or veins of the new pancreas

 - Development of certain cancers after a few years

 - Leakage of fluid from the new pancreas where it attaches to the intestine or bladder